straybiker/HA-load-balancer/README.md

 ## Introduction
 This Home Assistant automation provides intelligent load balancing for EV charging, designed to minimize energy costs and avoid exceeding your maximum power limit (capaciteitspiek) under Belgian energy regulations.
 By dynamically adjusting the charging current based on your household's power consumption, this system helps you charge your EV efficiently without overloading your electrical grid.

 This project is ideal for users with an Alfen Wallbox and can be adapted for other EV chargers and power monitoring solutions.
 While the current version includes specific integration with BMW vehicles for battery state monitoring, this dependency can be made optional.

 This is not a fully-fledged Home Assistant integration (yet), but rather a set of YAML files for automations and scripts that you can easily integrate into your existing Home Assistant setup.

 This load balancer checks the current household power consumption and sets the Alfen Wallbox charging parameters according to the remaining available power by setting the allowed phases and current.
 The current script also checks the battery state of a BMW.
-When forecasted battery charge doesn't reach a minimum desired level by a set time, the charger can override the maximum power to a second limit.
+When the forecasted battery charge doesn't reach a minimum desired level by a set time, the charger can override the maximum power to a second limit.

-There are 2 versions of the scripts available, one with individual YAML files, one as a package.
-The version in the package is a simplified version without integration to BMW and charger efficiency.
+There are two versions of the scripts available: one with individual YAML files and one as a package.
+The version in the package is a simplified version without integration with BMW and charger efficiency.

 ## Prerequisites
 - 3 Phases electrical installation